my1396/Econ-Study/_posts/2024-07-17-Format-Academic-Writing.md

 ## Prepare for submission

-- Include page numbers and continuous line numbers in the manuscript file.
+- Include page numbers and continuous <span style='color:#00CC66'>line numbers</span> in the manuscript file.

   Line numbers DO NOT begin with "1" on each page.